Jali001/Project-1-Sip-Chow/README.md

 07 Project 1: Interactive Front-End Application

 # Discription:
-As a user I want to create an apllication that allows me to find food and drinks based on desired ingredients and critieria.
-So that I can choose the perfect meal and/or beverage.
+I want to create an  application that allows user to find food and drinks based on desired ingredients and criteria.
+So that the user can choose the perfect meal and/or beverage.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by JavaScript.

 # Acceptance Criteria:
 User should be able to select whether they would like to search for a drink item or a food item.